Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-us.md

 In this introductory guide, we will explore:

-- The different networking concepts within Public VCF as-a-Service on OVHcloud.
+- The different networking concepts within Public VCF as-a-Service.
 - Concepts related to optimizing network space, such as IP space, Edge Gateways, and Datacentre Groups.

 To ensure a flexible and secure network infrastructure in a versatile cloud environment, Public VCF as-a-Service uses a layered networking architecture that includes four categories of networks: